xcmyz/FastSpeech/README.md

 - matplotlib 2.2.2

 ## Notes
-- You need rewrite `alignment.py` because I didn't provide a pre-trained model to get attention matrix.
-I suggest you can use [the trained Tacotron2 model](https://drive.google.com/file/d/1c5ZTuT7J08wLUoVZ2KkUs_VdZuJ86ZqA/view) which published by NVIDIA.
+- If you don't prepare the target of alignment before training, the process of training would be very long.
+- In the paper of Transformer-TTS, authors use pre-trained Transformer-TTS to provide the target of alignment.
+I didn't have a well-trained Transformer-TTS model so I use Tacotron2 instead.
+- If you want to use another model to get targets of alignment, you need rewrite `alignment.py`.
 - The returned value of `alignment.py` is a tensor whose value is the multiple that encoder's outputs are supposed to be expanded by.
 - For example:
 ```python